EurWalenn/API_Tide_SHOM/README.md

 - API_Management.py: Contains functions to query and retrieve data from the API.
 - Log.py: Manages logging configuration to record messages and errors in a log file.
 - Configuration_Import.py: Handles the import of configuration parameters from a JSON file.
+- Configuration_Reading.py: Contains a function to read and extract specific elements from a JSON configuration file.
 - API_Request_Creation.py: Contains functions to generate API requests based on parameters.
 - Data_File_Writing.py: Contains functions to create data files from results.
 - API_Tide_SHOM.py: Entry point of the application, orchestrates the data retrieval and processing steps.